magicdude4eva/port25-bouncehandler/README.md

 ```

 # Port25 processing
 :warning: I can not help you with configuration/setup issues when it comes to PowerMTA.
 I have extensive experience, but each setup varies, although the basic principles remain the same.
+This README is comprehensive enough that you will be able to configure your environment properly if you read this document twice.

 If you do not follow the default setup below, I suggest you read the PowerMTA user-guide (specifically: `3.3.7 Accounting Directives` and `11.
 The Accounting and Statistics`).